-As for freezing rain, ice pellet formation also requires an elevated layer warmer than 0° C. Where this layer is shallow or close to 0° C throughout the depth, the snow particles falling in to the layer may only partially melt before they enter the sub-freezing layer below.
+As for freezing rain, ice pellet formation also requires an elevated layer warmer than 0°C. Where this layer is shallow or close to 0°C throughout the depth, the snow particles falling in to the layer may only partially melt before they enter the sub-freezing layer below.
 In this case the supercooled mixed-phase particles contain an ice core and refreezing is rapid, forming ice pellets before reaching the surface (Fig. 7.3c).
-The ice pellet precipitation type is therefore diagnosed if the 2-metre temperature is below 0° C and at least 20% of the precipitation mass is frozen (i.e. in the snow hydrometeor category) at the base of the elevated warm layer, and more than 50% of the precipitation mass reaching the surface is frozen.
-If ice pellets occur, then quite often they will be in a narrow band between a region of freezing rain and snow where the nose of the elevated warm layer is shallow and only partial melting occurs.
+The ice pellet precipitation type is therefore diagnosed if the 2-metre temperature is below 0°C and at least 20% of the precipitation rate is from frozen particle (i.e. in the snow hydrometeor category) at the base of the elevated melting layer, and more than 50% of the precipitation reaching the surface is frozen.
+If ice pellets occur, then quite often they will be in a narrow band between a region of freezing rain and snow where the nose of the elevated warm layer is shallow and only partial melting occurs (Fig. 7.5).